Public Affairs Ministry

 In January 2014, Mike accepted a position with the Georgia Baptist Mission Board as their Public Affairs Representative.
 In January 2020, he began working full-time for the GBMB.
 His duties include lobbying at the state Capitol and speaking on moral and religious liberty issues around the state.

 Committee on Public Affairs

 The Committee on Public Affairs, composing of fifteen members, is responsible to give voice on behalf of the Georgia Baptist Convention to its thought and position on public policy and social issues as approved in reports or resolutions by the Georgia Baptist Convention.

 - Act in the field of Public affairs wherever the interest go Georgia Baptists requires conferences or negotiation with the government of the United States, the State of Georgia, or other government bodies or agencies, with particular attention to religious liberty and church-state matters.

 - To give voice on behalf of the Georgia Baptist Convention to its thought and position on public issues as approved in reports or resolutions by the Georgia Baptist Convention.
 The Committee on Public Affairs shall also articulate the thinking of the Convention on subjects of public policy and social issues upon which the Convention has declared itself.

 Phone: 770-455-0404 / Toll Free: 800-746-4422

-The following information in this article was put together the by the Alliance Defending Freedom Ministry Alliance Team.
-Its purpose was to inform Americans on the impact a Federal “Equality Act” would have on our First Amendment rights.
-Feel free to contact me at firstname.lastname@example.org if I can be of help to you or your […]
+The following information in this article was put together the by the Alliance Defending Freedom Ministry Alliance Team member: Scott Blakeman.
+Its purpose was to inform Americans on the legal term of church autonomy and how it relates our First Amendment rights.
+Feel free to contact me at email@example.com if I can be of help to you […]

 Under the Dome 2021